algorithmia-algorithms/OpenForecast/README.md

 That is all we need to define our model.
 Here are the remaining training settings that need to be defined, they mostly pertain to the training process itself and can be adjusted in future training steps:
 * `io_noise` - We add gaussian noise to the input sequence during training, and can be kept during forecasting as well.
 We do this to prevent overfitting, and to force the model to learn large scale trends rather than micro-fluctuations.
 For most tasks `0.04` or `4%` noise is sufficient.
-* `checkpoint_output_path` - the all important output path!
+* `model_output_path` - the all important output path!
 We recommend a checkpoint name that contains version information and dataset information so you don't accidentally overwrite or misplace an important checkpoint in the future.

 And after your model's trained, we output a forecast from the last timestep you provided!